hjj1015/learning-base-note/README.md

 # learning-base-note
-This is a self-learning note for some new paper.
+This is a self-learning note for some new paper or own work.